ymirsky/GhostBusters/README.md

 4. it is unlikely that the target of the attack will try to prevent the attack (by taking control of the vehicle), since he/she won't notice anything out of the ordinary.

 To counter this threat, we propose **GhostBusters**: a committee of machine learning models which validates objects detected by the on-board object detector.
 The GhostBusters can be deployed on existing ADASs without the need for additional sensors and does not require any changes to be made to existing road infrastructure.
 It consists of four lightweight deep CNNs which assess the realism and authenticity of an object by examining the object's reflected light, context, surface, and depth.
 A fifth model uses the four models' embeddings to identify phantom objects.
 Through an ablation study we have found that by separating the aspects our solution is less reliant on specific features.
 This makes it more resilient than the baseline model and robust against adversarial attacks.
-For example, it is hard to make a physical adversarail sample on optical flow.
+For example, it is hard to make a physical adversarial sample on optical flow.

 ## Who are the GhostBusters?
-Our committee, called the GhostBusters, consists of four deep CNN models, each focusing on a different aspect (see the architecture figure below).
+Our committee of experts, called the GhostBusters, consists of four deep CNN models, each focusing on a different aspect (see the architecture figure below).
 The models receive a cropped image of a traffic sign (x^t) and then judge if the sign is authentic and contextually makes sense:

 * **Context Model.** This CNN receives the context: the area surrounding the traffic sign.
 This is obtained by taking x^t, re-scaling it to a 128x128 image, and then setting the center (a 45x45 box) to zero.
 Given a context, the model is trained to predict whether a sign is appropriate or not.
 The goal of this model is to determine whether the placement of a sign makes sense in a given location.